fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

-[Contour](https://projectcontour.io/) is used as a [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in below steps to expose the Etcd and Prometheus services out of Kubernetes cluster using Load Balancer.
+[Contour](https://projectcontour.io/) is used as a [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in below steps to expose the etcd and Prometheus services out of Kubernetes cluster using Load Balancer.

-Any other tools can also be used to expose the Etcd and Prometheus services out of the Kubernetes cluster based on your infrastructure.
+Any other tools can also be used to expose the etcd and Prometheus services out of the Kubernetes cluster based on your infrastructure.

 :::

-1. Add the Helm chart repo for Contour in your environment:
+1. Add the Helm chart repository for Contour in your environment:

    ```bash
    helm repo add bitnami https://charts.bitnami.com/bitnami